wasmvision/wasmvision-site/content/docs/guides/datastore.md

 wasmVision provides access to a configurable key-value store for saving and retrieving data associated with specific processors.

+See [Platform API - Datastore](/docs/reference/platform#a-idwasmvision_platform_datastoreaimport-interface-wasmvisionplatformdatastore) for information on how to call the datastore from your own custom Processors.

 ## In-memory

 By default, wasmVision uses an in-memory data store.